 What’s wrong with women following their heart- what they believe is the call in their life without having to apologize for it?

 Yet now, when a woman stays home and chooses to step away from the work world to take care of her children- she is criticized and censured for “wasting her time.”
 What’s more important than raising the next generation?

 I am tired of women saying they speak for me when they don’t have a clue about what’s really important to me.
 What I value.
-I don’t want to have sex with tons of different men- I don’t think that somehow raises my opinion of women and equality when I see women that are sexually promiscuous.
+I don’t want to have sex in casual relationships- I have not seen evidence that this grants a deeper peace or joy in any life- but I have seen many wounds that result.